-Her work has received the Vilcek Prize in Poetry from the Bellvue Review, a Story Prize from Narrative Magazine, the Nell Altizer Prize in Poetry from the Hawai'i Review, a Grolier Poetry Prize, a Best of Austin Award and other honors.
+Her work has received the Vilcek Prize in Poetry from the Bellvue Literary Review, a Story Prize from Narrative Magazine, the Nell Altizer Prize in Poetry from the Hawai'i Review, a Grolier Poetry Prize, a Best of Austin Award and other honors.
 Young’s poems and prose appear in The Nation, WITNESS, New Letters, The Massachusetts Review, New Letters, The Texas Observer and elsewhere.

 She serves as Co-Director of Prizer Arts & Letters, a center for socially-engaged art and literature in Austin, Texas.
 She also works as a consultant to nonprofits and individuals.